Minerva Bernardino: Positions

-Bernardino began her fight for women's rights as one of the leaders of Acción Feminista, an organization she became involved in while she was still living in the Dominican Republic.
+Bernardino began her fight for women's rights as one of the leaders of Acción Feminista Dominicana, an organization she became involved in while she was still living in the Dominican Republic.
 In 1935, she moved to Washington D.C. to work for the IACW.
 She maintained connections with Dominican Republic stayed away for several years because of her initial opposition to Trujillo's dictatorship.
 By the 1940s, she was serving as the nation's official representative to the IACW, becoming vice chair and then chair of the commission.
 She attended conferences as a representative of the Dominican Republic, including the 1945 San Francisco Conference, where she signed the original charter for the United Nations.

 As her career progressed, Bernardino continued to work at the UN in many different capacities.
 Not only did she participate in fifteen General Assemblies as the Dominican Republic's permanent representative (appointed in 1950), she also held many different leadership positions within the organization.
 She was elected vice president of the Commission of the Status of Women in 1951 and president of the commission 1953.
 She was also the first vice president of the United Nations Economic and Social Council and the first vice president of UNICEF.
 Later, Bernardino extended the scope of her work to include giving lectures at universities, writing a biographical archive of influential American women, and creating the Fundación Bernardino which would continue the fight for women's rights in the Dominican Republic after her death.